instafluff/WebWebWebs/README.md

 **WebWebWebs** lets you create a web server with APIs ***SUPER EASILY*** in just a few lines of code while also automatically getting free SSL certificates via [Let's Encrypt](https://www.letsencrypt.org) and renewing them.

-Just set your **domain** and **e-mail** address, and a SSL certificate will be retrieved and automatically renewed 30 days before expiration without a restart of your server or connections.
+Just set your **domain** and **e-mail** address, and a SSL certificate will be retrieved and automatically renewed 30 days before expiration with **ZERO DOWNTIME** without a restart of your server or connections.

 *If you just need a web server without SSL certificates, check out the regular, zero-dependency [WebWebWeb](https://www.github.com/instafluff/WebWebWeb)!*